-The Hawaii Pacific Baptist Convention (HPBC ) is a network of over 150 churches.
-This includes 121 churches in the Hawaiian Islands (81 churches on O’ahu and 40 churches on “The Neighbor Isles” of Hawai’i, Maui, Moloka’i, Lana’i, and Kaua’i) as well as 13 churches of the South Pacific Baptist Association (American Samoa & Samoa), 10 churches of the Baptist Association of Micronesia (Guam & Saipan), and 7 churches who are a part of the Asia Baptist Network (Okinawa, Japan, Korea, and Thailand).
+The Hawaii Pacific Baptist Convention (HPBC ) is a network of 155 churches.
+This includes 121 churches in the Hawaiian Islands (81 churches on O’ahu and 40 churches on “The Neighbor Isles” of Hawai’i, Maui, Moloka’i, Lana’i, and Kaua’i) as well as 13 churches of the South Pacific Baptist Association (American Samoa & Samoa), 10 churches of the Baptist Association of Micronesia (Guam & Saipan), and 9 churches who are a part of the Asia Baptist Network (Okinawa, Mainland Japan, South Korea, Thailand, and Philippines).

 The Hawaii Pacific Baptist Convention includes over 150 churches and missions worshiping in many different languages (English, Japanese, Korean, Mandarin, Cantonese, Chuukese, Spanish, Vietnamese, Samoan, Tongan, Cambodian, Russian, Filipino, Thai, and Laotian).
 Churches are located on 12 islands, one peninsula in the Pacific, and Thailand.
 Kauai, Oahu, Maui, Lanai, Molokai, Hawaii, Tutuila, Upalo, Guam, Saipan, Okinawa, Japan, Seoul, South Korea, and Thailand.
 Today, Hawaii is a mix of cultures and races.
 Strategically situated at the crossroads of the Pacific where East and West meet every day, Hawaii has been called the “Melting Pot” of the world.
 Baptists in Hawaii have a great heritage and reputation and must demonstrate the radiance of a living Christ to the mission field of the pacific.